qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 The default extension for QGIS projects is ``.qgs`` but a project may be zipped in a ``.qgz`` file too.
-Actually, the ``.qgs`` file is just embedded in an archive, so you still have the possibility to unzip it in order to edit XML information.
-To zip a project, the corresponding extension has just to be selected in
-:menuselection:`Project -->` |fileSaveAs| :menuselection:`Save As...`.
-Once
-zipped, a :menuselection:`Project -->` |fileSave| :menuselection:`Save` action
-automatically zip your current project.
-These ``.qgz`` files can also be openned like default ``.qgs`` files.
+Actually, the ``.qgs`` file is just embedded in an archive, so you still have the possibility to unzip it in order to manually edit XML information in a text editor.
+These ``.qgz`` files can also be opened like default ``.qgs`` files.
+To zip a project, the corresponding extension has just to be selected in :menuselection:`Project -->` |fileSaveAs| :menuselection:`Save As...`.
+Once zipped, a :menuselection:`Project -->` |fileSave| :menuselection:`Save` action automatically zip your current project.

 .. _`sec_output`: